opendatasoft/slate/source/includes/_dataset_security.md

 * a specific user
 * a specific group
-* anyone who has access to the portal (the default ruleset) and who's not affected by a user/group ruleset
+* anyone who has access to the portal and who isn't affected by either a user-level or a group-level ruleset

 > Example object